Skip to content

-11.1 Sorting algorithms¶
+11.1 Sorting Algorithm

-Sorting algorithms (sorting algorithm) are used to arrange a set of data in a specific order.
-Sorting algorithms have a wide range of applications because ordered data can usually be searched, analyzed, and processed more efficiently.
+Sorting algorithm (sorting algorithm) is used to arrange a group of data in a specific order.
+Sorting algorithms have extensive applications because ordered data can usually be searched, analyzed, and processed more efficiently.

-Figure 11-1 Data types and comparator examples
+Figure 11-1 Data type and criterion examples

-11.1.1 Evaluation dimensions¶
+11.1.1 Evaluation Dimensions

 # (name, age)